 We have over 20 years’ experience of running volunteer projects.
 We provide you with the following support to make sure your time in South Africa is successful and enjoyable:

 - Safe accommodation with a South African family close to your project.

 - Friendly and dedicated local staff available to help 24 hours a day.

 - A member of staff to meet you at the airport when you arrive.

 What skills or qualifications do I need?

-If you have completed at least a degree in Law then you are perfectly suited for this project.
+If you have completed at least a bachelors or postgraduate law degree then you are perfectly suited for this project.

-If you are interested in this project but don’t have the relevant experience, then please read about our standard Law & Human Rights project in South Africa.
+If you are interested in this project but don’t have the relevant experience, then please read about our regular Law & Human Rights project in South Africa.